-Custom attributes annotate (or "tag") your New Relic Mobile data.
+Custom attributes annotate (or "tag") your mobile monitoring data.
 A custom attribute consists of a key-value pair.
 For example, you might create the key

 userEmail with values such as

 email@example.com.
-The agent automatically attaches custom attributes to the default data sent by New Relic Mobile, and to any breadcrumbs or custom events you create.
+The agent automatically attaches custom attributes to default mobile monitoring data, and to any breadcrumbs or custom events you create.

 You can use custom attributes to capture usage data that's relevant to your business.
 Common examples include account names or IDs, user emails, and subscription levels.
-You can then filter and facet in the Crash analysis page and in New Relic Insights (available with Mobile Enterprise).
+You can then filter and facet in the Crash analysis page and via NRQL query.

 Setting custom attributes will add the key-value pair information at the session level.
-All default Mobile events inherit these session-level custom attributes.
+All default mobile monitoring events inherit these session-level custom attributes.

 As a best practice, use custom attributes to track a single value for a key that can be true across a session (for example, a user's subscription level, or whether SAML was used to log in).

 To track the change of a value over the course of a session, like a change in connection type, you would instead record a breadcrumb and its own custom attributes.
 To track a series of discrete user actions that occur across the course of a session, use custom events.

 Breadcrumbs track the state of your app as it runs, then report a snapshot of that state if your app crashes.
 This allows you to debug your mobile app crashes more easily.